Stuffed Acorn Squash with wild rice, sausage, and cranberries. A healthy stuffed acorn squash recipe for Thanksgiving or a fall weeknight dinner!

 I hope you find this Stuffed Acorn Squash recipe, a great addition to your fall or winter menu or your holiday gatherings!

 The stuffing mixture will make a bit more than you can stuff inside the squash pieces.
 You can serve this extra mixture on the side and allow your family to scoop the mixture on top.
 You can also, scoop out the squash and have squash bowls, with the wild rice mixture on top.
 Or, package up the extra wild rice mixture and enjoy it with an egg for breakfast or on a salad for lunch or dinner.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutrition information is estimated.
+Please use a validated nutrition tool to verify the information.

 Serving Size: 4